Stikine Airport Society

 Carrie Colville has been a member of the Stikine Airport Society Board since 2024.
 With a career in aviation that began in 2007, she has worked with Central Mountain Air and Northern Thunderbird Air, gaining extensive experience in the region’s air travel needs.
 Her dedication to aviation safety and supporting the community's access to essential services has driven her active involvement with the SAS Board.

-Carrie is passionate about ensuring safe and reliable travel to Dease Lake and the surrounding region, with a particular focus on maintaining the airport's critical role in medivac services.
+Carrie is passionate about ensuring safe and reliable travel to Dease Lake and the surrounding region, with a particular focus on maintaining the airport's critical role in medevac services.
 Her work with both commercial aviation and emergency air services allows her to bring a unique perspective to the Board’s efforts in enhancing the airport's capacity and safety.

 Outside of her professional life, Carrie enjoys exploring the outdoors and remote areas of our Province, making her deeply connected to the area and its people.